shivakeerthan/shivakeerthan/README.md

 - 👋 Hi, I’m @shivakeerthan
 - 👀 I’m interested in Data Science and Analytics
-- I have been working as a Data Scientist at Dell Technologies
 - 🌱 Masters Degree in Data Science from Northeastern University, Boston
 - 📫 You can reach me on www.linkedin.com/in/shivakeerthan